simupy/simupy/README.md

 # SimuPy

 A framework for modeling and simulating dynamical systems.
+This provides an open source, Python based alternative to Simulink.

+## Installation

 ## Overview